-Our subjectivity is the place where we live alone and in private, where we experience our most genuine emotions in our lived experiences, and in relationship with others.
+Our subjectivity (our innermost, personal experiences and reality) is the place where we live alone and in private, where we experience our most genuine emotions in our lived experiences, and in relationship with others.
 This is the place where we are at home with ourselves, a place where we seek refuge and through therapy, it is the place where we are renewed.

 My passion as a therapist is grounded in the principles that examine a person’s lived experiences, bringing to life the awkward, unanswered questions that ultimately provide life-changing experiences.
 The therapeutic work that we share together and that is brought to bear on your experiences will bring about new possibilities for change and an advance on the meanings that you seek in life.